crisperdue/prooftoys-site/content/number-game/tutorial1.md

 ### Taking your first step

 First steps are big milestones!
 This proof will have just one step.
-Start by selecting the assumption, the first `0 = 0` --- for an
+To do this proof step you will select a part of the initial step, then choose one of the suggested actions in the menu.

-ultra-quick demo <b videotip="/images/select-0-0.mp4">click here</b>.
+Start by selecting the assumption, the first `0 = 0`.
+For an ultra-quick demo <b videotip="/images/select-0-0.mp4">click here</b>.
 As you hover the mouse over different parts of the step, they highlight, and when you click there is a stronger highlight that